As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 Optimize for Featured Snippets

-In fact, according to Backlinko’s study of 10,000 Google Home results:
+According to Backlinko’s study of 10,000 Google Home results:

 Appearing in a Featured Snippet may help you rank in voice search.